-There is only one thing better than Apple Pie and it is Apple Hand Pie!
+There is only one thing better than Apple Pie, Apple Hand Pies!
 Easier to make than full size Apple pie and no need to share!
 Looking for the best Apply Pie recipe that is flaky, creamy and super easy to make?
 This is it!
 I love everything about my Apple Hand Pie recipe; the filling to crust ratio, how easy and quick to make them, the creaminess of the filling and the flakiness of the pie dough, the way how the buttery crust bonds with spiced apple filling, I am in love!

 For the flaky pie crust

-- Flour: I am using Cotswold Premium Plain flour for this Apple Hand pie recipe that I can warmly recommend, if it is not available in your country, use AP flour with medium protein content.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+- Flour: I am using Cotswold Premium Plain flour for this Apple Hand pies recipe that I can warmly recommend, if it is not available in your country, use AP flour with medium protein content.

 - Salt: An essential ingredient in most of the dessert recipes.
 Balances flavour and enhances other ingredients